Diploma in Musculoskeletal Medicine

 Developed jointly by the Faculty of Sport and Exercise Medicine (UK) and the Primary Care Rheumatology & Musculoskeletal Medicine Society (PCRMM), the examination and associated qualification recognises excellence in MSK care and provides a benchmark of quality for both service commissioners and patients.

 The Diploma in Musculoskeletal Medicine will be offered online, allowing candidates to sit remotely.
-The first sitting will take place on Tues 8 June.
-The examination will be administered by the Royal College of Surgeons of Edinburgh.
-Bookings are now closed for the first sitting.
+The first sitting took place on Tues 8 June.
+The examination is administered by the Royal College of Surgeons of Edinburgh.

 Both the Faculty and PCRMM are dedicated to promoting a more active nation and ensuring that MSK and rheumatological conditions and pain symptoms are not a barrier to living an active life at any age or ability level.